Skip to content

 March 2024 – I was part of a CONVERSATION at the World Science Festival in Brisbane on 24 March 2024 about Everything You Need To Know About Volcanoes with ABC’s Nate Byrne and Dr Teresa Ubide (University of Queensland), just named as one of the 50 most influential women in Australian science.
 It was a full house!

 March 2024 – With 27 co-authors, most Pacific Islanders, I have just written an ARTICLE on ‘Traditional Knowledge for Climate Resilience in the Pacific Islands that shows, I hope, that Pacific peoples did not survive on these islands by luck, but by design … through evolving a robust system of traditional knowledge that allowed them to read the skies and the seas and the unusual behaviours of animals and plants.
-The article is free to download here.
+The article is free to download here and there is a companion piece in The Conversation here.

 February 2024 – Very proud to have written an ARTICLE about the ‘legends’ of Lyonesse (southwest Britain) with Prof Rita Compatangelo-Soussignan.
 Just published in the journal Folk Life, it is well illustrated and avoids scientific jargon!
 The article argues that stories about Lyonesse (which may have been called something else at the time) are likely to have originated in the oral traditions of people living on the Scilly Isles some 4000-6000 years ago when these changed from being one island to several islands.
 Article is freely available here.